-This condition may make it difficult for the patient to read, recognise faces or drive safely.
-Peripheral vision remains intact for most people, allowing them to remain independent for most daily activities.
+This condition may make it difficult for the patient to read, recognise faces or drive safely, because we rely on our central vision for these tasks.
+However, peripheral vision remains intact for most people, allowing them to remain independent for most daily activities.

 Normal Vision